-- 10% Class participation and discussion - 30% Mid-term analysis paper

-- 10% Presentation and facilitation
+- 10% Class participation and discussion - 10% Presentation and facilitation

-- 10% Policy debate paper
+- 30% Reading responses - 10% Policy brief

-- 10% Small group work

-- 30% Final paper
+- 10% Small group work - 30% Final paper

 Students taking the course for 3 credits are required to complete all assignments.
 Students taking the course for 2 credits are not required to complete the final paper.
-Students auditing the course are not required to complete the mid-term analysis paper, policy debate paper, or final paper.
+Students auditing the course are not required to complete the policy debate paper or final paper.

 Assignments should be double-spaced, 12-point, Times Roman Numeral font, one-inch margins, and include a word count.
-All references should be properly cited using a consistent reference style (e.g. APA, MLA, Chicago).
-Assignments are due at the beginning of class on the due date.
+All references should be properly cited using a consistent reference style (e.g. APA, Chicago).
+Assignments are due at the beginning of class on the due date, submitted as hard copy and uploaded to Moodle.
 Late assignments will result in a deduction of half a grade for each day late.

 Class participation and discussion (10%): This class will be in a seminar format, therefore student participation is essential.
-Students are expected to come to class on time, to participate fully in the discussions and exercises, and to constructively support the learning and skills development of others in the course.
+Students are expected to come to class on time, participate fully in the discussions and exercises, and constructively support the learning and skills development of others in the course.
 Any sessions missed will result in a reduced grade.
+And please be on time.
 It is the responsibility of any student who misses a session to contact the instructor.
 Readings must be completed in advance of class.
-Students are also encouraged to consult news sources, websites, and other media related to global development.
-Evaluation will be based on students' demonstration of critically engaging, absorbing, comprehending, and analyzing the course material (see the participation rubric).
+Students are also encouraged to consult news sources, websites, and other media related to global development (see Moodle for recommended websites as well as a participation rubric).

-Because of this interactive format, we want to ensure a healthy, safe space for conversation and learning.
-Among other things, this includes active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, and being aware of the room; in other words participating in ways that invite the participation of your colleagues.
+Because of this interactive format, we want to ensure a healthy, constructive space for conversation and learning.
+Among other things, this includes active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, acknowledging your proximity to the issues and experiences being discussed, and being aware of the room; in other words participating in ways that invite the participation of your colleagues.
 Please turn off and put away all cell phones, tablets, and laptops when they're not being utilized for the course.
+If you are taking notes on your device, please refrain from engaging in other activities (e.g. social media).
+This course will at times explore ideas and experiences that have caused harms and traumagenic responses in people's lives and communities (see the appendix for a description of a Trauma-Informed Classroom Care Model).
+If you find yourself struggling with your mental or physical health this semester, please feel free to approach me.
+I try to be flexible and accommodating.
+You can contact counseling services at 540-432-4317 and student life at 540-432-4133.